Birmingham Brummies

-Birmingham Brummies are a British speedway team founded in 1928.
+Birmingham Brummies were a British speedway team founded in 1928.
 They were inaugural members of the Southern League in 1929.
 The team have twice finished runner-up in the highest tier of British speedway, during the 1952 Speedway National League and 2013 Elite League speedway season.
 After four years in the National League, in 2019 they moved up to the second tier of British speedway in the SGB Championship.
+In 2024 the Brummies moved up again to the highest tier, the SGB Premiership.
+The club closed at the end of the 2025 season due to redevelopment of their Perry Barr Stadium.

 History

-1928–1986
+1928–1930

-Birmingham had two teams in the Southern League of the inaugural season of British speedway in 1929.
-One was based at the old Perry Barr stadium) and the other was based at Hall Green Stadium.
-The Hall Green team, known during their time as Birmingham Bulldogs, closed in 1938.
-Speedway continued at Perry Barr Stadium until 1953.
+The city of Birmingham had two teams in the Southern League of the inaugural season of British speedway in 1929.
+One was based at the (old Perry Barr stadium) and the other was based at Hall Green Stadium.
+The Perry Barr based team withdrew from the 1930 league season and had their results expunged.
+The Hall Green team, known as Birmingham Bulldogs fared a little better but closed in 1938.